aventurevc/aventure-app/docs/conventions.md

 title: Data Conventions
 ---

-# aVenture Data Conventions
+# Data Conventions

-Understanding the conventions used in the aVenture database will help you navigate and interpret the data more effectively.
+Welcome to the aVenture Data Conventions guide.
+This document outlines the standardized practices and formats used throughout our database.
+Understanding these conventions will help you navigate, interpret, and utilize the data more effectively in your venture capital research and analysis.

 ## General Conventions